 Because, just when we’ve found something we did is proven effective in our own business model, something new and better is out.
 The industry is continually changing and is becoming increasingly competitive.
 Although there are over 2 million new blog posts every day, only a small percentage of them actually capture an audience correctly and are worth reading.

 So, don’t be afraid of competition or put off by it.
 Content marketing works if you keep with it, learning and improving along the way.
-Enthusiastic comments, reviews and record-breaking industry results is what drives us, and it will soon be driving you.
+Enthusiastic comments, reviews, and record-breaking industry results are what drives us, and it will soon be driving you.